DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 ### Speed

 - Name: Speedy
-   - Description: You’re quicker than the rest.
+   - Description: Youâ€™re quicker than the rest.
    - Mechanic: When you take this Power, your combat speed increases by 2 squares.
    - Type: Passive
       - XP Cost: 1